Vietnam strives to hit tourism target ahead of schedule

 In January-June, the tourism sector grossed 338.2 trillion VND (14.5 billion USD) in revenue, a year-on-year rise of 8.4 percent.

-Exchanges of visitors between Vietnam and Thailand have become stronger in recent years thanks to the launch of many direct flights between the two countries.

-The number of visitors to Vietnam from Indonesia rose by 22 percent and the Philippines 20.4 percent.

-In the remainder of 2019, the tourism sector will continue promoting tourism in key markets such as China, the Republic of Korea, the Association of Southeast Asian Nations (ASEAN), Japan, and Europe while maintaining growth in other markets like Taiwan, Hong Kong, Russia, the US, Western Europe and Australia.-VNA
+In the remainder of 2019, the tourism sector will continue promoting tourism in key markets such as China, the Republic of Korea, the Association of Southeast Asian Nations, Japan, and Europe while maintaining growth in other markets like Taiwan, Hong Kong, Russia, the US, Western Europe and Australia.-VNA